Fast and robust parametric and functional learning with Hybrid Genetic Optimisation (HyGO): Introduction

 Global optimisation problems, particularly those characterised by strong nonlinearity, high dimensionality, and the presence of multiple local minima, remain a central challenge across scientific and engineering disciplines.
 In engineering, the goal is often to determine the most efficient solution to a well-defined problem, constrained by design, operational, or physical limits.
 Modern tasks frequently involve high-dimensional design spaces, expensive and time-consuming evaluations, and collinearity between parameters, making them especially prone to entrapment in local optima and difficult to address with gradient-based methods.
 These factors not only lead to rugged and multimodal optimisation landscapes but also expose algorithms to the curse of dimensionality \citep{Arora1995_Global_opt}, where the volume of the design space grows exponentially with the number of variables, severely hampering convergence and efficiency.
 Representative examples include aerodynamic shape optimisation of vehicles or aircraft, where even small geometric variations can yield highly non-intuitive aerodynamic responses \citep{li2022ML_shape_opt_review}; structural design under multi-physics constraints, such as in thermomechanical systems or energy absorbers \citep{xie2023thermal_opt}; and control of turbulence through active or passive devices, where system dynamics are governed by nonlinear interactions and time-delays between inputs and outputs \citep{Brunton2015turbulencecontrol}.

 To address the challenges posed by high-dimensional, nonlinear, and multimodal global optimisation problems, where purely local (exploitation-driven) methods often fail, various optimisation strategies have been developed to balance broad exploration with focused refinement.
-These strategies include evolutionary algorithms, such as genetic algorithms and differential evolution, which excel in exploring complex search spaces without reliance on gradient information; gradient-based methods, effective primarily for smooth and convex landscapes; bayesian optimizers, providing uncertainty estimates; and reinforcement learning approaches that cast optimisation as sequential decision-making with feedback.
+These strategies include evolutionary algorithms, such as genetic algorithms and differential evolution, which excel in exploring complex search spaces without reliance on gradient information; gradient-based methods, effective primarily for smooth and convex landscapes; Bayesian optimisers, providing uncertainty estimates; and reinforcement learning approaches that cast optimisation as sequential decision-making with feedback.
 Each approach presents trade-offs in convergence speed, robustness, scalability, and sensitivity to noise or local minima.
-Evolutionary algorithms, in particular, are distinguished by their robustness and flexibility in handling black-box, multi-objective, and noisy problems, making them highly suited to many engineering optimisation challenges \citep{Rocke2000Genetics}.
+Evolutionary algorithms, in particular, are distinguished by their robustness and flexibility in handling black-box, multi-objective, and noisy problems, and are highly adaptable for incorporating real-world constraints through penalty functions or specialised operators, making them highly suited to many engineering optimisation challenges \citep{Rocke2000Genetics}.